-Pubic service that damages the interests of Lithuania also results in the withdrawal of citizenship.
-This provision leads to the following score for LWIT04:
+Unauthorised public service for another country also results in the withdrawal of citizenship.
+This provision leads to the same score for LWIT04:

-0 + 0.25 (withdrawal) + 0.25 (public service that damages interests of country) = 0.5
+0 + 0.25 (withdrawal) = 0.25

 For naturalised citizens of Lithuania, actions directed against the independence and territorial integrity of Lithuania and certain offences associated with the past occupying regime lead to withdrawal; this results in a score of 0.25 for LWIT07.